edwarddtu/db1/README.md

 ### `Changing user password`
 After you have finished installing the DB1tools you should also change the user password for the virtual machine as described in [this video](https://youtu.be/s227ded1QQM).

+### Troubleshooting
+* Make sure that there are no empty spaces in the path that you use to save the DB1Tools.
+I haven't testet this but non english letters (for example å,ø,æ,õ,ö) in the path can also make problems.
+* Don't move or delete the DB1tools during the course.
+The links from the desktop that you use to start the tools refer to the path were the tools were placed at the installation time.